For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on Faster-than-Nyquist and Deep Learning: A Simplified Symbol Packing Ratio Estimation for FTN Signaling

-Benefiting from that the starting position of each employment of new $\alpha$ is shared by Alice, Bob does not need to divide the signal into several branches \cite{song2019blind} to avoid the sampling offset.
-So, the multiplexer (MUX), the demultiplexer (DEMUX) and the decision parts in the original structure can be removed, which can reduce the complexity of the estimation to a certain degree.
+Benefiting from that the information of starting position for each transmission segment with a new $\alpha$ is known by both the transceiver, the receiver does not need to divide the signal into several streams \cite{song2019blind} to avoid the sampling offset.
+So, the multiplexer (MUX), the demultiplexer (DEMUX) and the decision model in the original structure can be removed.

-Meanwhile, we focus on the simplification of the DNN, the main idea of which is to reduce the amounts of items in the weight matrices.
+Meanwhile, we focus on the simplification of DNN.
+The main idea is to reduce the amounts of items in the weight matrices.
 Here, we employ an iterative strategy.
-After the model is well trained, we remove the items in $\boldsymbol{W}_i$ which are near to 0 and then train the remaining network.
-Then, we iteratively carry out this process until the designed iteration counts or target sparsity ratio.
+After the model is well trained, we remove the items in $\boldsymbol{W}_i$ that are small enough and then train the remaining network.
+The process will be iteratively carried out until the target sparsity ratio is reached.